Density ratio model for multiple types of survival data with empirical likelihood: Application

-Using the non-DRM estimators (i.e. Kaplan--Meier estimators and NPMLEs for LBRC and RC+LBRC data), we computed the survival function estimates and recorded the 25\%, 50\% and 75\% quantiles.
-For the DRM model, we considered various functions $h(x)$ such as $\log(x)$, $\sqrt{x}$, $x$ and $x^2$.
-However, in all cases, the quantiles were essentially equal, with the largest value of $\theta$ being equal to $0.3245$.
+Using the \com{single-sample KM estimator and NPMLE for the RC and LBRC data, respectively, as well as the NPMLE for combined RC and LBRC data}, we computed the survival function estimates and recorded the 25\%, 50\% and 75\% quantiles.
+For the DRM model, \com{we considered $h(x)\in \{\log(x),\sqrt{x},x,x^2\}$ as a set of commonly used elementary transformations to examine different possible exponential tilts.
+The $\log(x)$ choice is motivated by the classical length-biased form, while $\sqrt{x}$, $x$, and $x^2$ allow different directions of departure from the reference distribution.} However, in all cases, the estimated quantiles were essentially equal, \com{suggesting that the main conclusions of this application are not sensitive to these choices of $h(x)$.
+Across these choices, the largest estimated value of $\theta$ was $0.3245$}.
 In Table~\ref{real_quan}, we report the quantile estimates for the various non-DRM estimators and for the DRM estimator with $h(x) = \log(x)$.
-We also present the estimated survival curves for the time spent in the hospital in Figure~\ref{Fig2}.
-Using only the right-censored failure time data, the estimated median was approximately 3 days, whereas using only the LBRC data for both the Kaplan--Meier and survival function NPMLE for LBRC data, the median was approximately 6 days with some deviation in the estimates of the 75\% quantiles.
+Using only the right-censored failure time data, the estimated median was approximately 3 days, whereas using \com{the survival function NPMLE for} only the LBRC data, the \com{estimated} median was approximately 6 days.
 When the RC and LBRC data were combined, the NPMLE using both the RC and LBRC data tended to agree with the DRM estimates with the function $h(x) = \log(x)$ in producing a median estimate of $3$ days.
 We note that given the relative sizes of the RC and LBRC data sets, the DRM and NPMLE (RC+LBRC) estimates are heavily influenced by the values of the RC data and thus generally agree with the estimates provided by the Kaplan--Meier estimator.
 Additionally, due to the privacy constraints on the analyzed data, we were unable to informatively select a function $h(x)$ based on the observed data.
 In practice, if the introduction of a particular hospital policy or procedure is known to lengthen the duration of stay within the hospital, the statistical analyst may select higher-order polynomial terms for $h(x)$ to capture this behaviour.